GuideDecember 11, 202514 min read

 Can Lab Diamonds Match Natural Diamond Quality?

 Absolutely.
-Lab-grown diamonds can achieve the highest grades across all 4Cs:
+Lab-grown diamonds achieve the highest grades across all 4Cs:

 • Cut: Excellent/Ideal cuts are common in lab diamonds